Four's a Crowd: Production

 Warner Bros. borrowed Rosalind Russell from MGM for the film., replacing Bette Davis, who wished to take six weeks of a holiday before starting on Comet Over Broadway.
+"Four's A Crowd was a real “A” picture because of the casting," wrote Lewis.

 William Dieterle, originally slated to direct the film, was also moved to Comet Over Broadway at the same time.

 Edmund Goulding directly turned down directing it, before it was finally assigned to Michael Curtiz.
 Although principal photography went 12 days over the allotted time due to this switching in directors, Curtiz still managed to bring it in $12,000 under budget.
+Lewis wrote Curtiz " liked the script Casey and I had fashioned and thought the film was going to be a ball, which it was.
+I had always liked his work but came to respect him more when I worked with him.
+He was smart, fast, and on Four’s A Crowd there were none of the temper tantrums for which he was famous."